Are mirrorless cameras better than dslrs

 One of the main advantages of mirrorless cameras is the availability of an electronic viewfinder (EVF).
 An EVF is a tiny screen located at the eyepiece of the camera that shows a live feed of what the image sensor is capturing.
 This allows photographers to see the exposure, depth of field, and white balance in real time.
 Additionally, an EVF can provide important shooting information, such as histograms and focus peaking, which can aid in capturing the perfect shot.

-See also Can i bring mirrorless camera concert
+See also Can you wear out a mirrorless camera

 Compared to optical viewfinders, EVFs have some distinct advantages.
 They can simulate different exposure settings and show the effects of adjustments in real time, making it easier to achieve the desired image.
 Additionally, using an EVF allows the photographer to preview the final image with any applied filters or settings, making post-processing more accurate and efficient.